CraryPrimitiveMan/awesome-with-star/awesome/CUTR-at-USF_awesome-transit.md

 - [R5: Rapid Realistic Routing on Real-world and Reimagined networks](https://github.com/conveyal/r5) - A Java-based routing engine for multimodal (transit/bike/walk/car) networks.
 It currently plans many trips over a time window for analytics purposes, but may eventually support point-to-point journey planning. :star:60
 - [gtfsman](https://github.com/geops/gtfsman) - Repository-like tool in Python to manage and update a huge number of GTFS feeds. :star:14
 - [go gtfsparser](https://github.com/geops/gtfsparser) - A GTFS parsing library implemented in Go. :star:26
+- [Make GTFS](https://github.com/mrcagney/make_gtfs) - A Python library to make GTFS feeds from basic route information :star:5

 #### GTFS Converters

 Converters from various static schedule formats to and from GTFS.

 - [Transmodel and IFF to GTFS](https://github.com/bliksemlabs/bliksemintegration) - Imports and syncs (Transmodel) BISON Koppelvlak1, IFF (a format written by HP/EDS, somewhat similiar to ATCO CIF) to import timetables of the railway networks.
 The internal pseudo-NETeX datastructure allows to export to GTFS and there are proof-of-concepts to export to other formats such as NETeX, GTFS and IFF. :star:2
 - [Open-Transport SYNTHESE Convertors](https://github.com/Open-Transport/synthese/wiki) - Converts French-Transmodel, SIRI, NETeX, HAFAS, HASTUS, VDV452, and more.